nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 ### Examples

 The following diagram and table demonstrates the way in which generic subscription rules work:
+- the circles on the diagram represent the areas of responsibility for the different CCGs and LA
+- the location of the stick men and GP practices represents where they are located within the area of responsibility for the CCGs and LA, e.g. where a stick man is within a circle it means that they live within the area of responsibility for that CCG and/or LA

 <div id="subImageContainer" >
 	<img id="sub-background" src="images/subscription/generic/background.png">